Policy References:

 - The components of the OPEB liability and related ratios, including the covered employee payroll, the OPEB plan’s fiduciary net position as a percentage of the total OPEB liability, and a ratio of the OPEB liability as a percentage of the covered employee payroll.

-- Schedules of contributions displaying the difference between actuarially determined contributions and employer contributions, covered employee payroll and employer contributions as a percentage of covered payroll.
+- Schedules of contributions displaying the difference between actuarially determined contributions and actual employer contributions, covered employee payroll, and employer contributions as a percentage of covered employee payroll.

 - Annual average money-weighted rate of return, net of investment expense, if applicable.